barchart/alerting-service-public/docs/content/product_overview.md

 ## User Privacy

-**Privacy is important to Barchart.** We do not wish to transmit or collect personally identifiable information about your users.
-We encourage consumers of the Alerts Service to avoid sharing identifying information.
+**Privacy is important to Barchart.** We don't want to transmit or collect personally identifiable information for your users.

-Here's how:
+Avoid sharing identifying information, as follows:

 * Each alert has an owner.
 You must provide Barchart with a way to distinguish one owner from another.
 However, identity can be concealed by using meaningless identifiers.
 * Authorization is handled using JSON Web Tokens.
 These tokens provide security without the need for passwords.